Blog Posts in August 2009

 It looks like we’re bound to experience a widespread BGP failure once every few months.
 They all follow the same pattern:

 - A “somewhat” undertested BGP implementation starts advertising paths with “unexpected” set of attributes.

 - A specific downstream BGP implementation (and it could be a different implementation every time) a few hops down the road hiccups and sends a BGP notification message to its upstream neighbor.

 - BGP session must be reset following a notification message; the routes advertised over it are lost and withdrawn, causing widespread ripples across the Internet.

 - The offending session is reestablished seconds later and the same set of routes is sent again, causing the same failure and a session reset.
-If the session stays up long enough (because the routers have to exchange approximately 300,000 routes), some of the newly received routes might get propagated and will flap again when the session is reset.
+If the session stays up long enough, some of the newly received routes might get propagated and will flap again when the session is reset.

 - The cyclical behavior continues until a manual intervention.

 Clue started an interesting discussion on the NANOG mailing list.
 He’s inherited a network that extended its internal OSPF to its multihomed customers and wondered whether he should leave the network as it is, change OSPF to IS-IS or deploy BGP.
 Here are a few thoughts from my reply.